-The female lead for the movie is Willie, an intentional 180 from Marion in that while Marion was a tomboy, Willie screams at pretty much everything in the film.
+The female lead for the movie is Willie, an intentional 180 from Marion in that while Marion was a tomboy, Willie screams at pretty much everything.
 Her theme (or the love theme), isn’t as good as Marion’s theme, but it does what it’s supposed to.
 It’s showcased at the beginning of “Nocturnal Activities”.
-The artifact theme this time is a sinister tune for the Temple of Doom, though the actual artifacts in the film are the Sankara Stones.
-It doesn’t have as large a presence as that for the Ark of the Covenant and doesn’t make an appearance until “To Pankot Palace”.
+The artifact theme is a sinister tune for the Temple of Doom, though the actual artifacts in the film are the Sankara stones which are sometimes represented by the slave children’s theme.
+The Temple theme doesn’t have as large a presence as that for the Ark of the Covenant and doesn’t make an appearance until “To Pankot Palace”.
 It does factor heavily into the final action scenes in “Mine Car Chase” and “Broken Bridge”.

 Original 1984 Album